HouzuoGuo/laitos/doc/Daemon: mail server.md

 # Daemon: mail server

 ## Introduction
 The mail server forwards arriving mails as-is to your personal Email address.
-No mails are stored on the server after being forwarded.
+No mails are stored on the server after they are forwarded.

+With additional configuration, the server will process toolbox feature command from incoming mail, and mail response to the sender.

 For communication secrecy, the server supports StartTLS operation and identifies itself with TLS certificate.

-With additional configuration, the server will process toolbox feature command from incoming mail, and mail response to the sender.

 ## Configuration
-Construct the following JSON object and place it under key `MailDaemon` in configuration file.
+Construct the following JSON object and place it under JSON key `MailDaemon` in configuration file.
 The following properties are mandatory:
 <table>
 <tr>
     <th>Property</th>